marcprux/swift-archive/README-SWIFT.md

 1. **CArchive** — C target that compiles libarchive sources directly
 2. **Archive** — Swift wrapper with idiomatic API
 3. **ArchiveTests** — Tests using Swift Testing framework

+## About This Fork

+This repository is a purely additive fork of [libarchive/libarchive](https://github.com/libarchive/libarchive.git).
+No upstream files are modified, deleted, or patched; the fork only overlays the following Swift-specific additions on top of the original tree:

+- `Package.swift` — Swift Package Manager manifest that compiles libarchive sources directly and declares the Swift targets and traits.
+- `Sources/Archive/` — The idiomatic Swift wrapper API (`ArchiveReader`, `ArchiveWriter`, `ArchiveEntry`, etc.).
+- `Sources/Cliblzma/` and `Sources/Clibzstd/` — Module maps for optional system libraries used by the `LZMASupport` and `ZstdSupport` traits.
+- `Tests/ArchiveTests/` — Swift Testing-based test suite for the wrapper.
+- `README-SWIFT.md` — This document.

+Because the fork is strictly additive, it can be kept in sync with upstream by merging `libarchive/libarchive` directly with no conflict resolution against the C sources.
+The Swift overlay treats libarchive as an upstream dependency consumed in-place via SwiftPM, rather than vendoring a snapshot.